 - Mumbai is the home of Bollywood and some operators offer a half-day Bollywood Tour.

 - Take a memorable tour inside the Dadasaheb Phalke Film City (Goregoan).

-- Mumbai is not always about concrete forests, malls, and glamour but it’s also a home to thousands of tribal females that live inside the Sanjay Gandhi National Park (Borivali).
+- Mumbai is not always about concrete forests, malls, and glamour but it’s also home to thousands of tribal females that live inside the Sanjay Gandhi National Park (Borivali).
 You can also volunteer with them and attend their weekly lunch parties.

-- Nehru Science Center (Worli) is one of the most famous science centers of the country.
+- Nehru Science Center (Worli) is one of the most famous science centers in the country.
 It has more than 500 hands-on and interactive science exhibits on various aspects of science.
 This destination is a must-see for students and aspirants of science.

 - Visit The Global Vipassana Pagoda (Borivali) is an angelic structure constructed as a dedication to Buddha, his teachings and the monks who practice meditation

 - Take a tour of the oldest street shopping place in the city — Fashion Street (Between CST and Churchgate).

 - Few freshwater lakes provide water to the city.
 A trip to explore these will be interesting.
 Visit Powai and Vihar Lake (Powai) and Tulsi Lake (Borivali) for a half-day picnic.

 - If your child loves the mall, don’t forget to show her or him the first mall of Mumbai—Heera Panna Shopping Mall (Haji Ali).
 We all have visited this place in our school or college time, remember?